jwkblades/jcServer/README.md

 1. The statistics should also track the time that is spent sleeping for the 5-second "hard work" nap.
 2. Invalid requests to hash should return ASAP and not take the 5-second nap.
-3. The user isn't running as root, meaning that ports < 10000 are unavailable to us, as such we are going to listen on port `28080`.
-4. People are comfortable with `make`, or at least with running it.
+3. People are comfortable with `make`, or at least with running it.
-5. The default go directory structure is primarily useful for creating libraries instead of applications.
+4. The default go directory structure is primarily useful for creating libraries instead of applications.